GitbookIO/gitbook/docs/syntax/markdown.md

 # Markdown

-Most of the examples from this documentation are in Markdown.
-Markdown is default parser for GitBook, but one can also opt for the [AsciiDoc syntax](asciidoc.md).
+Most of the examples from this documentation are in Markdown, which is the default parser for {{ book.GB }}, but you can also opt for the [AsciiDoc syntax](asciidoc.md).

-Here’s an overview of Markdown syntax that you can use with GitBook (same as GitHub with some additions).
+Below is a quick overview of the Markdown syntax that you can use with {{ book.GB }}.

 ### Headings

-To create a heading, add one to six `#` symbols before your heading text.
-The number of # you use will determine the size of the heading.
+To create a heading, add one to six `#` symbols before your heading text followed by one space.

 ```markdown
 # This is an <h1> tag